georust/rinex/rinex-qc/README.md

 RINEX / GNSS QC
 ===============

+A single library to provide abstraction and functions to post process GNSS data and navigate with high precision.

+## Input

-The QC library was created to analyze complex GNSS datasets.
+The QC library generates synthesizes a report from many input

-It currently accepts RINEX (all supported formats) and/or SP3 files, which are the basic requirements to precise navigation.
+- RINEX filesets
+- SP3 filesets (optional): for precise navigation

+## Output

 The Qc library generates a `QcReport` (also refered to as output product), from the input context.
 The report content depends on the provided combination of input files (also refered